Isaac Bear Early College High School: The Early College Program

 Early College High Schools are small, autonomous schools where students complete all high school requirements and up to 60 hours of college credit during their four years of high school.
 Early College High Schools make higher education more accessible, affordable, and attractive by bridging the divide between high school and college; eliminate time wasted during the junior and senior years of high school and facilitate the transition of motivated students to higher education; provide intensive guidance and support from adults through the start of college coursework; and demonstrate new ways of integrating levels of schooling to better serve the intellectual and developmental needs of young people.

 The Gates Foundation Contributions

 In 2002, the Early College High School Initiative launched, funded by the Bill and Melinda Gates Foundation.
 Contributions from this organization, (totaling in over $124 million, as of 2008), assisted in the founding of over 230 early colleges across 28 of the 50 United States, 10 of these existing in North Carolina.
-It is because of these contributions that Isaac Bear and other like Early College programs have been able to sustain themselves.
+It is because of these contributions that Isaac Bear and other Early College High School programs have been able to sustain themselves.